 Diagnostic procedures that involve use of contrast agents, such as gadopentetate dimeglumine, should be carried out under direction of a physician with the prerequisite training and a thorough knowledge of the procedure to be performed.
-As with any paramagnetic contrast agent, the use of gadopentetate dimeglumine during contrast enhanced magnetic resonance imaging (MRI) may impair visualization of lesions seen on non-contrast MRI.
-Caution must be used when contrast enhanced imaging is interpreted without a companion non-contrast image.
-In addition, gadolinium deposits may remain in patients' bodies, including the brain, for months to years after gadolinium-based contrast agent (GBCA) receipt.
-The only known adverse health effect related to gadolinium retention is nephrogenic systemic fibrosis, which has been reported in patients with pre-existing kidney failure; a causal association has not been established for adverse events reported in patients with normal renal function.
-However, other patients who may be at higher risk for gadolinium retention include patients requiring multiple lifetime doses, pregnant women, pediatric patients, and patients with inflammatory conditions.
+As with any paramagnetic contrast agent, use of gadopentetate dimeglumine during contrast enhanced magnetic resonance imaging (MRI) may impair visualization of lesions seen on non-contrast MRI.
+Caution must be used when contrast-enhanced imaging is interpreted without a companion non-contrast image.
+In addition, gadolinium deposits may remain in patients' bodies for months to years after gadolinium-based contrast agent (GBCA) receipt.
+Bone has been identified as the main reservoir, retaining the highest concentration of gadolinium (nanomoles per gram of tissue) for the longest duration of time.
+Other organs which retain lesser amounts of gadolinium include the brain, skin, kidney, liver, and spleen.
+The consequences of gadolinium retention in the brain have not been established; however, retention in the skin and kidney has been associated with pathologic clinical consequences in patients with impaired renal function.
+There are rare reports of pathologic skin changes in patients with normal renal function.
+Other patients who may be at higher risk for gadolinium retention include patients requiring multiple lifetime doses, pregnant women, pediatric patients, and patients with inflammatory conditions.
 Limit repeated GBCA imaging studies, particularly closely spaced MRI studies, but do not defer or avoid necessary GBCA MRI scans.
 When choosing a GBCA, consider the retention characteristics of each agent.
 In general, linear GBCAs result in more retention and retention for longer periods of time than do macrocyclic GBCAs.
-More specifically, use of gadodiamide or gadoversetamide results in higher gadolinium concentrations remaining in the body than gadoxetate disodium, gadopentetate dimeglumine, or gadobenate dimeglumine.
+More specifically, at equivalent doses, use of gadodiamide or gadoversetamide results in higher gadolinium concentrations remaining in the body than gadoxetate disodium, gadopentetate dimeglumine, or gadobenate dimeglumine.
 Gadolinium concentrations in the body are lowest after administration of gadoterate meglumine, gadobutrol, and gadoteridol.
 Instruct patients to inform their health care professional about all medical conditions, including if pregnant or thinking about becoming pregnant, dates and numbers of any previous gadolinium-enhanced MRIs, and history of kidney problems.

 Administration to patients with a history of severe hypersensitivity reactions to gadopentetate dimeglumine is contraindicated.
 The drug has been associated with serious, and sometimes fatal, anaphylactoid/anaphylactic reactions, with cardiovascular, respiratory, and/or cutaneous manifestations.
 Patients with a history of iodinated radiopaque contrast media hypersensitivity, atopy (including hay fever, food allergies, and drug allergies), or a history of asthma or other allergic respiratory disorders are at increased risk of these reactions.
 Standard policies and procedures to prevent allergic-type reactions in patients at risk are not available currently.
 At minimum, appropriate facilities should be available for coping with the emergency treatment of severe reactions to the contrast agent; patients at risk should be closely observed during the procedure and for several hours following drug administration.
 One group of authors, however, recommends taking similar precautions to those that are taken in patients who have previously reacted to iodinated radiopaque contrast media that require subsequent doses.
 First, the necessity of contrast enhancement during MRI should be determined.
 If it is determined that contrast enhancement outweighs any potential risk, the intensity of a previous reaction (to either iodinated or gadolinium-based contrast media) should guide precautionary measures.
 If the previous reaction to contrast media was mild or nonallergic, use of a different or low-osmolar (i.e., gadoteridol or gadodiamide) agent is recommended.
 If the previous reaction to contrast media was moderate or severe, premedication with steroids (e.g., for adults, prednisone 50 mg PO or equivalent 13, 7, and 1 hour prior to the exam ) and antihistamines (e.g., adult dose diphenhydramine 50 mg IM/PO one hour prior to the exam ) along with the use of a different or low-osmolar contrast agent is recommended.